QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model_sde.rst

     x_0 = [s_0, e_0, i_0, 0.0, R_0, p_early.m_0, 0.0, 0.0] # start in lockdown

     # create two problems, with rapid movement of R towards B(t)
     prob_early = ODEProblem(F, x_0, tspan, p_early)
     prob_late = ODEProblem(F, x_0, tspan, p_late)

 Unlike the previous examples, the :math:`B(t)` functions have discontinuities which might occur.
-We can tell the adaptive time-stepping methods to ensure they include those points using ``tstops``
+Note that we can imporve the efficiency of the adaptive time-stepping methods by telling them to step exactly at that point by using ``tstops``

 Let's calculate the paths: